biocsuwb/EnsembleFS-package/README.md

 EnsembleFS allows the user to:
 - filter the most informative features by using up to five FS methods (U-test, MCFS, MRMR, MDFS-1D, and MDFS-2D) from molecular data generated from high-throughput molecular biology experiments and also clinical data (numeric formats);
-- build a Random Forest classifiers using selected top N features;
+- build a Random Forest classifiers using selected top N features (Fig.1);
 - evaluate the stability of feature subsets and the performance of predictive models;
 - compare the predictive performance of models and the stability of selected feature sets for selected FS algorithms;
 - establish the selected parameters for predictive models, such as the number of top N informative features;